edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 could also provide a degree of security and protection of the data collected while the data is at the edge.

 Core data has a REST API for moving data into and out of the local storage.
 In the future, core data could be expandable to send or access sensor data via other protocols such as MQTT, AMQP, etc. Core data moves data to the application service (and [edge analytcs](../../../general/Definitions.md#edge-analytics)) via ZeroMQ by default.
-A message bus abstraction allows core data to use an alternate message bus technology, like MQTT, to send data to the application services.
+EdgeX provides a message bus abstraction that supports ZeroMQ (default) and MQTT.
 Use of MQTT requires the installation of a broker such as ActiveMQ.
+You can also add your own implementation of the message bus abstraction as needed.

 ## Core Data "Streaming"